ShuvodipDasHimu/ShuvodipDasHimu/README.md

 # Hi, I'm Shuvodip Das Himu 👋

-I am **Passionately Curious** about technology and love exploring new developments in the tech world!
+I am **Passionately Curious** about **TECHNOLOGY** and love exploring new developments in the tech world!
 Currently, I’m diving deep into **Frontend Web Development** and building cool projects along the way. 🚀

 ## About Me
 - 🔭 I’m currently learning **Frontend Web Development** and constantly working to improve my skills.